 What can the University do?

-The University has a Student Code of Conduct that it expects all student to adhere to;
+The University has the Student conduct procedure that it expects all students to adhere to;

 If you are unable to resolve any concerns informally and have concerns regarding misconduct by a fellow student as detailed in the code of conduct, you can raise your concerns with the Complaints and Appeals Office.

 Call the police on 999 if you are in immediate danger.

 To report violence from a housemate after the event or if you are experiencing from anyone living with you, you can report them to the police.

 Last updated March 2022